-As the seasons change around the world, so does the weather and the type of produce that grows locally.
+As the season’s change around the world, so does the type of produce that grows locally.

 When food has to travel a long way to get to the United Kingdom, it often comes with a massive carbon footprint.
 When you buy seasonal food, you’re helping to reduce the demand for out-of-season produce.
 This also helps to reduce the energy and greenhouse gases released through refrigeration, transportation, artificial hothouses, fuels and many more!

 On top of that, food that is grown and picked in season will taste much riper, fresher and sweeter.
 When you eat locally, the time it takes for food to get from the ground to your table is drastically lower, meaning it’s fresher and tastier.